diogo-SG/59club-async-export-lambda/SETUP.md

 ```

 **Solutions:**
-- Verify your `ACCESS_TOKEN` is valid and not expired
+- Verify your `SERVICE_EMAIL` and `SERVICE_PASSWORD` are correct
 - Check that your service account has the right permissions
-- Ensure your backend `/auth/verify` endpoint exists
+- Ensure your backend `/auth/login` endpoint exists and accepts email/password

 ### URL Accessibility Errors